Chinese in Northwest America Research Committee (CINARC)

 At the beginning of the 20th century, the Baohuanghui (Chinese Empire Reform Association, CERA) in British Columbia produced two photo montages which, if they reflect reality, constitute the earliest visual evidence that Chinese women in North America had begun to form organizations of their own.
 Considering that in China, and overseas communities as well, women of the middle and upper classes had traditionally stayed in the background of public life and, indeed, rarely left their homes, the Women's Empire Reform Association would seem to have been a breakthrough -- evidence that the forces of progressive thought and western values had begun to change the way that Chinese Canadian (and, presumably, Chinese American) women related to the world.

 So then, what is wrong with these pictures?
 Several things.
 For one, other Chinese women's organizations did not appear in California, where most North American Chinese trends began, until the 1910s and early 1920s [Note 2].
 The Victoria and Vancouver branches of the Women's Baohuanghui would thus have been surprisingly early.
 Another point.
-There is not a single mention of women at any Baohuanghui meeting or public event in any issue of the region's leading newspaper, the British Colonist of Victoria [Note 3].
+There is not a single mention of women at any BHH meeting or public event in any issue of the region's leading newspaper, the British Colonist of Victoria [Note 3].
 This shows that the Ladies' Reform group cannot have been too active or long-lasting.
 And a third point.
-A similar picture commissioned by the Baohuanghui showing (male) members in another town looks as though it was partly faked, misrepresenting the size and economic status of local membership [Note 4].
+A similar picture commissioned by the BHH showing (male) members in another town was faked, showing that the BHH was not above using photos to misrepresent the nature of its local membership [Note 4].

 The Ladies of the Empire Ladies Reform Association - who were they?